 -Be conscious of your breathing while you walk.

 -Along your path, look for something you’ve never noticed before.

 -Pay attention to any sights, sounds, or sensations you encounter along the way.

 -Bring your attention back to the present moment by focusing on physical sensations like your footsteps.

-Is there a step challenge app?
+Is there an office step challenge app?